PiotrOsiewicz/PiotrOsiewicz.github.io/_posts/2019-07-17-Cpp-build-time-reduction-pt-2-templates.md

 Hey..
 Doesn't that remind you of an "ordinary function" approach?

 ### ... is a lie.
-There are few caveats with this approach though..
+There are few drawbacks associated with this approach though..

 1. The call to instantiated function is no longer a candidate for inlining, since the function body is not known in given translation unit.
 2. Explicit instantiation is performed beforehand - types of arguments have to be known...